ionic-team/vscode-ionic/roadmap.md

 - (1) Add .vs-code/extensions.json to recommend Ionic extension on starters
 - (2) When finishing a debug session for web return back to ionic extension and stop run
-- (1) Suggest live reload option by ensuring @ionic/cli is installed and enabled (allow ignore)
 - (1) Getting devices takes some time to run the first time.
 Make sure logging goes to Output window and if taking > 5 seconds then give user feedback that it may take time

 - (16) Lerna support
-- (16) Debugging for Android
 - (32) Debugging for iOS
 - (4) Conference starter is using Cordova, probably should be using Capacitor
 - (2) If you sync but the build didnt work then show suitable error (or trigger build)